iotaledger/identity.rs/docs/identity_communication/01_agent.md

 # Agent

-An agent, or an agent-like thing is representing the identity.
+An agent, or an agent-like thing is representing the identity, for example People, Organizations and Things.
+Each communication in DIDComm belongs through agents.

 - Acts as identity owner
 - Holds cryptographic keys